b-sharman/b-sharman/README.md

 Hello!
 I am a "new" developer in the United States.
 The languages I know the best are Python and English, but I know a little bit of C, JavaScript, HTML, CSS, and Spanish.
-I use this account primarily to contribute to [Project Imprimis](https://github.com/project-imprimis) and my GitLab account for personal projects.
+I use this account to contribute to [Project Imprimis](https://github.com/project-imprimis) and to personal or school-related projects.

 I listen to classical music all the time, especially to late Romantic-era composers such as Chopin, Rachmaninoff, and Prokofiev.